ykpgrr/Lane-Detection-on-FPGA-HW-SW-part-with-SDSoC/README.md

 # Lane-Detection-SDSoC-FPGA
 Realization of Advance Lane Detection Algorithm on Xilinx ZYNQ-7000 using SDSoC platform. <br />

-This project realized in C++ using with OpenCV and xfOpenCV Libraries.
+This project realized in C++ using with OpenCV and xfOpenCV Libraries. <br />
 It is a sub-task of "REALIZATION OF LANE DETECTION ALGORITHMS ON FPGA USING SDSOC AND VIVADO" graduate project at Istanbul Technical University, June 2018. <br />

 Project members: <br />